5 Ways To Engage International Families With Vidigami

 - Take videos of student performances and projects.
 Is there an upcoming musical rehearsal, or do your ESL classes have an upcoming oral presentation?
 With the latest release in Vidigami, you will be able to upload up to 5 minute video clips to Vidigami, which you can tag and share just like a photo.
 Parents will be able to see this in their feed and the good news…it won’t be blocked by the firewall like YouTube and Vimeo.

 - In-person visits.
 Never underestimate the power of a face-to-face meeting.
 Equip your Head of School with an album of photos in Vidigami that you’ve kept private thus far in the school year.
 Then, during individual meetings with parents on his or her next development trip, your Head can pull up photos of those parents’ son or daughter, tag them on the spot, and send those parents a notification on their phone – allowing them to immediately see the story.

 Vidigami is a great tool for engaging families from around the world.
 The more photos you post and share, the better.
 The Campbell & Company study showed that, “Among the academic institutions surveyed, those that saw the most success—receiving more than 5 percent of their fundraising revenues from international donors—reached out regularly (more than once a month) to their constituents”.
 With Vidigami, reaching out is as easy as snapping a photo on your smartphone!

 About Drew Millikin: Having spent 15 years working in admissions and advancement in both higher education and independent schools, Drew spent countless hours searching for photos on various servers and archives.
-Now, he’s thrilled to join the Vidigami Pros and and help schools successfully organize and share their content in a safe and secure manner, for marketing and communications, advancement efforts, and more.
+Now, he’s thrilled to join the Vidigami Pros and and help schools successfully organize and share their content in a private and secure manner, for marketing and communications, enrollment, advancement, and more.